Myopathy: Systemic diseases

-Myopathies in systemic disease results from several different disease processes including endocrine, inflammatory, paraneoplastic, infectious, drug- and toxin-induced, critical illness myopathy, metabolic, collagen related, and myopathies with other systemic disorders.
+Myopathies in systemic disease results from several different disease processes including endocrine, inflammatory, paraneoplastic, infectious, drug- and toxin-induced, critical illness myopathy, metabolic, collagen-related, and myopathies with other systemic disorders.
 Patients with systemic myopathies often present acutely or subacutely.
-On the other hand, familial myopathies or dystrophies generally present in a chronic fashion with exceptions of metabolic myopathies, where symptoms on occasion can be precipitated acutely.
+On the other hand, familial myopathies or dystrophies generally present in a chronic fashion with exceptions of metabolic myopathies, in which symptoms on occasion can be precipitated acutely.
 Metabolic myopathies, which affect the production of ATP within the muscle cell, typically present with dynamic (exercise-induced) rather than static symptoms.
 Most of the inflammatory myopathies can have a chance association with malignant lesion; the incidence appears to be specifically increased only in patients with dermatomyositis.

 There are many types of myopathy.
 ICD-10 codes are provided here where available.